-This gauges the percent of long-term care residents who were given antianxiety medication.
-These drugs are generally prescribed to residents suffering from depression or anxiety.
+This indicates the percent of residents who were prescribed antianxiety medications.
+Antianxiety drugs are prescribed to patients suffering from depression and anxiety.

 Managing Depression Among Residents

-This is a measure of the percent of long-term residents exhibiting depressive symptoms.
-Some experts believe this is a reasonable measure of resident quality of care.
+This is a measure of the percent of long-term care patients who are exhibiting depressive symptoms.

 Appropriate Vaccine Usage